Low Latency Instance Segmentation by Continuous Clustering for LiDAR Sensors: INTRODUCTION

 Instance segmentation for LiDAR points is crucial in robotics, as it enables the precise recognition and differentiation of objects in 3D space, facilitating safer and more efficient navigation and interaction with the environment.
 The resulting instances can be processed in downstream perception tasks, such as multi-object tracking based on the tracking-by-detection framework or landmark-based simultaneous localization and mapping (SLAM).

-A simple but effective and verifiable approach for instance segmentation is Euclidean distance based clustering of LiDAR points.
+A simple but effective and verifiable approach for instance segmentation is Euclidean distance-based clustering of LiDAR points.
 Thus, any two points are clustered if their mutual distance is below a threshold $d_\text{T}$.
 Another major advantage is that it can detect any type of object class unlike typical supervised learning-based instance segmentation approaches, which are trained to recognize a predefined set of object classes.

 We extend this concept to continuous clustering as visualized in \Cref{fig:title}.
 This means that the algorithm does not only start after a full rotation of the LiDAR sensor, but directly starts extracting individual instances as soon as they are complete.

-When designing our algorithm we keep the following three goals in mind: First, we want to be able to handle the stream of data in real time even for modern high-resolution sensors with a large number of points.
-We use the Velodyne VLS 128 LiDAR sensor with 128 lasers.
-The concepts, however, can be transferred to other rotational LiDAR sensors.
-Second, we still want to be able to use a large field of view (FOV) in order to also handle difficult scenarios, where an object is bisected by a closer object, such as a pole.
-Third, we design the algorithm to run on CPU in order to free the GPU resources for deep learning based perception tasks, like object detection in camera images.

-We provide a short video\footnote{https://www.mucar3.de/icra2024-continuous-clustering} illustrating the capability of our method.
+Our approach does not rely on the concept of complete or partial sensor rotations with multiple discrete range images; instead, it views the range image as a single and infinitely horizontally expanding unit.
+Thus, our method is not limited to LiDAR sensors that rotate around a single axis but can also be applied to LiDAR sensors that rotate around multiple axes \cite{karimi_2021_lola}.
+With slight modifications, this method is also applicable to horizontally scanning solid-state LiDAR sensors in order to reduce latency.

+To the best of our knowledge, there is currently no clustering approach capable of identifying and publishing finished instances from a continuous stream of points before the rotation or some other integration period of the LiDAR sensor is completed.
+We further elaborate on this claim in \Cref{sec:related_work}.
+Consequently, this may be regarded as our principal contribution.
+In addition, despite achieving sufficient throughput on consumer grade hardware, we present two additional heuristics aimed at further accelerating the clustering algorithm to enable real-time processing on hardware with limited computation power.
+However, it should be noted that under these conditions, the guarantee of an exact result is no longer feasible.
+We provide a short video\footnote{https://www.mucar3.de/iv2024-continuous-clustering} illustrating the capability of our method.